Shopify/hydrogen/templates/skeleton/guides/search/search.md

 ### 3. Add a `loader` export to the route

 This loader receives and processes `GET` requests from the `<SearchForm />` component.
-These requests will include the search parameter `regular` to identify them over `predictive` search requests.

 A `q` URL parameter will be used as the search term and appended automatically by the form if present in it's children prop